Terms of Service

 (VI) such other fees as may be deemed expedient by us, from time to time, for provision of additional services; and

-(d) if the User is a Freelancer, a fee equal to 10% of the Service Fee, which is deducted from the Service Fee in return for use by a Freelancer and Client of the Site’s communication, invoicing, reporting, and payment services, in connection with a Project (Platform Fee),
+(d) if the User is a Freelancer, a fee of up to 20% of the Service Fee, which is deducted from the Service Fee in return for use by a Freelancer and Client of the Site’s communication, invoicing, reporting, and payment services, in connection with a Project (Platform Fee), The Platform Fee is determined by the Freelancer's date of registration and last activity date on the platform; the applicable Platform Fee will be displayed on the job proposal form during the Freelancer proposal process.

 each of which is a Fee and collectively Fees.